 Our pipeline for non-manifold level sets has been specifically created for self-collision processing in deformable body simulations.
 There are several diverse applications of the standard (manifold) level set concept such as representing geometry, tracking dynamically evolving interfaces, as a geometric query structure, etc. However, we believe that the current methodology may require application-specific embellishments to cater to broader tasks in modeling and simulation, beyond what was needed for our collision-oriented proof of concept.
-For example, when two dynamically evolving interfaces are brought together, they may either
+For example, when two dynamically evolving interfaces are brought together, they may either be allowed to merge (as is typical in fluid simulations) or overtake one another (e.g. the two separate branches of the lips during self-collision).
+Thus, application-specific semantics might be needed to use non-manifold level sets for dynamic interfaces.
+Finally, we

-Figure 9: (a) Cutaway view of the non-manifold level set generated on a face model, (b) The lower jaw is displaced vertically, opening and closing the mouth.
+Figure 9: (a) Cutaway view of the non-manifold level set generated on a face model. (b) The lower jaw is displaced vertically, opening and closing the mouth.
 Note the small bulges in the cheek due to self-collisions at the lips because the jaw is pushed further up compared to the rest state. (c) A user moves around two points on the lips (orange) to demonstrate the robustness of our method in resolving self-collisions.